 How do you use these marks?
 First, stop using underlining.
-The only thing underlined in a document these days is a live link to something online.
-The only exception is if you are writing by hand; you can use underlining where you would normally type in italics.
-But you really don’t need underlining for any other reason.
+The only thing underlined in a document these days is a link to something online.
+(One exception: If you are writing by hand, you can use underlining on something you would normally italicize.)

 So all you really need to know is how to use quotation marks and italics.

 Quotation marks (“ ”) enclose words to set them off from the rest of the text.
 Quotation marks are used three ways:

 - to identify certain types of titles